 The agent’s eyes widen in alarm.

 CB releases the magazine, which promptly falls into the footwell.
-He presses the top of the barrel against the back seat, then pushes the gun down.
+He presses the top of the slide against the back seat, then pushes the gun down.
 The chamber slides back, ejecting a cartridge.
 He does it a second time, just to be certain.
 Then he strikes the agent in the face with the gun.

 The man goes limp—not unconscious, but dazed.